cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregators retain some local state between successive rounds of preparation.
 This is referred to as "preparation state" or "prep state" for short.

-At the start of each round, each Aggregator broadcasts a message called a "preparation share", or "prep share" for short.
+During each round, each Aggregator broadcasts a message called a "preparation share", or "prep share" for short.
 The prep shares are then combined into a single message called the "preparation message", or "prep message".
 The prep message MAY be computed by any one of the Aggregators.

-The prep message is disseminated to each of the Aggregators to begin the next round, or compute the output shares in case of the last round.
+The prep message is disseminated to each of the Aggregators to begin the next round.
 An Aggregator begins the first round with its input share and it begins each subsequent round with the current prep state and the previous prep message.
 Its output in the last round is its output share and its output in each of the preceding rounds is a prep share.

 Just as for DAFs ({{sec-daf-prepare}}), preparation involves an aggregation parameter.
 The aggregation parameter is consumed by each Aggregator before the